A Note from Rabbi Ornstein 10/1/21

 We, the children of the prophet who commanded us to let the oppressed go free; We, the distant and recent descendants of refugees; We, whom the great Maimonides called compassionate people descended from compassionate people; We have the opportunity to answer this newest call to welcome these newest refugees into our midst, to help them to heal from their traumas, to give them the hope of a new life here in our home.
 In the weeks to come, I will call upon our Ohav family to come together to discuss how we might make a difference, how we, former strangers in Egypt, might lift up and support these newest strangers in our midst.
 I thank those of us who answered the call in the past.
 I look forward to those in our family who will answer it in the future.

 The future is now.
 Governor Hochul has informed our community that our region, one of the outstanding centers for refugee resettlement, will become home to at least 100 Afghani refugees in the future.
 I have already heard from a number of our Ohav family members about their readiness to help with different aspects of resettlement.
-To that end, please join me on Zoom on Thursday evening, October 21 at 7:30 PM to discuss this critical humanitarian endeavor.
-Zoom link (will be posted again) I look forward to our coming together to determine how we can help this newest wave of refugees seeking shelter in our country.
+I look forward to our coming together to determine how we can help this newest wave of refugees seeking shelter in our country.

 All the best and Shabbat shalom,